We ship to the United States, and your USD goes further here.

 If you’re planning your wedding according to a perfectly-timed schedule, there is a three to four-month window where you may want to let people know you’re getting married and when, but don’t yet have all the details of the day.
 In this instance, it doesn’t really make sense to wait for the invitations to go out.
 This is the perfect time to send out the save the date invitation.
 In this case, it’s as simple as a card with the date and place, with a note that information is to follow.
 Maybe you’re not much of a traditionalist, and you don’t really want to send out a save the date?
 That’s alright as well, just make sure you’re not asking anything from guests that they may need to be warned about well in advance.

 In our global society, it is more than likely that at least one of your guests, if not several, are living overseas.
 Whether it is your grandparents from the home country, cousins from across the ditch, or friends who have moved overseas to study or work, it is extremely common these days that several of your intended guests live abroad.
 Many such guests would love the opportunity to fly to share your happy day, but like everyone else will need time to plan a trip: particularly if it involves 30 hours in the air.
-If you are expecting that one or several of your guests fall into this category we highly recommend save the date invitations, sent out as early as possible.
+If you are expecting that one or several of your guests fall into this category we highly recommend sending save the date invitations such as save the date postcards, sent out as early as possible.

 Look at you, doing things at the last minute!
 If you have only two or three months until your wedding day, you can save time and energy by simply sending out the wedding invitation at eight weeks with your other wedding stationery cards and avoiding the question of a save the date card.
 It isn’t always practical to give such advanced notice, and guests will have to understand that.
 Just don’t be too offended if a few can’t make it on such short notice.
 In the meantime, you may want to reserve some accommodation in advance and let your guests know, to ensure everything isn’t booked out by the time they start looking.